Folarinnn/baimtwo/README.md

 ### Step 3: Download project.
 Setup & run Docker

+- Download the sample project from [here](https://github.com/jossai87/bedrock-agent-call-multiple-models/archive/refs/heads/main.zip).

+- Once downloaded, please open up the project in your IDE of choice.
+For this project, I will be using [Visual Studio code](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).
+Please review the code briefly.

 - We will need to run Docker in order to create a docker container image that will be used for our Lambda function.
 This function will be used with the action group of the agent in order to infer your model of choice.

-- Download the project from [here](https://github.com/jossai87/bedrock-agent-call-multiple-models/archive/refs/heads/main.zip).
-Once downloaded, please open up the project in your IDE of choice.
-For this project, I will be using [Visual Studio code](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git)

 - Navigate to the root directory of the project `bedrock-agent-call-multiple-models` in your IDE.
 Open a terminal here is well.